Candied orange peel

 Place the granulated sugar in a large saucepan with the sugar.
 Bring to a simmer and stir until it dissolves.
 Place the orange segments into the sugar syrup and allow to simmer for 15 minutes.
 Allow to cool.

-On day four, remove the cooling rack from the baking sheet and place the candied peel on the baking sheet with any syrup that has dripped through the wire.
-Dribble a tablespoon of the original syrup over the candied peel and sprinkle with a little more caster sugar.
-Mix well and allow the peel to dry for another day.
+Finally place the candied peel on a cooling rack and allow the peel to dry for another day.
 It should then be ready to use.
 It is important not to let it dry our too much.
 I find the peel stores best in an airtight container in the fridge.

 Print Friendly and PDF